What is Value Investing?

 Investing isn’t just a number-crunching game.
-If it was so, we would have had the supercomputers beat the market in the long-term over and over again.
+If it was so, we would have had the supercomputers beat the market in the long term over and over again.
 Although the usage of computers in trading isn’t a new theme.
 But, Investing is much more than that.
 It requires one to be creative with analytical skills.

-Over the years in investing, every investor tends to form their own set of checklists before buying a stock.
+Over the years of investing, every investor tends to form their own set of checklists before buying a stock.
 And like everyone else, I do have one of my own (drafted based on various studies).
 The following write-up focus on that aspect.

 7 common principles before Investing:

 - Every stock has its velocity.
-The stocks are reactive towards the company performance, sectoral changes, market conditions, and more of such controllable and uncontrollable events.
+The stocks are reactive towards the company performance, sectoral changes, market conditions, and more such controllable and uncontrollable events.
 It moves in its paradigm.
 So, each stock has its flow.

 - Do not invest in something which you aren’t aware of.
-If need be, find someone skilled with that particular sector-stock to know and learn more.
+If need be, find someone skilled with that particular sector stock to know and learn more.

 - Invest that amount that you can afford to lose.
-Investing without considering emergency funds is just being stupid.
+Investing without considering emergency funds is just stupid.

 - No one investor can time the market.
 Yes, we have known stories of people manipulating the market.
 But, timing the market is almost impossible.
 The market moves on a collective force in its time frame known to none.

-- Frame a set of strategies, stick to it no matter what.
+- Frame a set of strategies, and stick to it no matter what.
 One has to change his/her investment and trading strategy when the same lacks an update.
 Disciplined learning is all it takes to frame one.

 As discussed earlier, reading an annual statement is a number-crunching game with a story behind it.
 Everyone does the number crunching for we are trained to do it.
 But, how many of us see the story behind the company.
 The story takes the company forward.
 Here’s a checklist that I have, the one that I see to draft my own story behind every financial statement I read.